-Our Bone and Joint Institute program is a full team approach beginning at your surgeon’s office when your hip or knee replacement surgery is scheduled.
-Each patient receives a Bone and Joint Institute handbook which includes next steps, what to expect prior to the procedure and during the hospital visit, and best practices and instructions for care upon returning home from the procedure.
+Our Bone and Joint program is a full team approach beginning at your surgeon’s office when your hip or knee replacement surgery is scheduled.
+Each patient receives a Bone and Joint Camp handbook which includes next steps, what to expect prior to the procedure and during the hospital visit, and best practices and instructions for care upon returning home from the procedure.
 Your handbook covers everything from pre and post-procedure exercises, items you will need in the hospital setting and at home, and instructions for caregivers.

 Answer a few questions to see if you should speak with a provider.Begin Assessment